Leto, Florida

-The ZIP code for Leto is 33614.

 Geography

 Leto is located at 28 degrees north, 82.5 degrees west (28.011, -82.517); or approximately five miles northwest of Tampa.
 The elevation for the community is 45 feet above sea level.

 Leto boundaries include Tampa International Airport to the south, Egypt Lake to the east, Carrollwood to the north, and Town 'n' Country to the west.

-Major surface roads in Leto

-Some of the major surface roads serving the community include:
+It is situated on the Dale Mabry Highway.